 In the kick off overview for our appointment setting service, we outline all of the administrative and operational components that are needed for effective implementation and a strong partnership with the client.

 In this stage, it’s important that customers are set up for success from the start, in order to increase renewals and avoid cancellations from those who never properly implemented your solution.

 Also, consider opportunities for an increased deal size that can arise in this stage when you present further options to customize or supplement the product or service they’ve purchased.

-Use case for onboarding documents: Your customer success managers can use this collateral to foster customer satisfaction, leading to an improved renewal rate.
+Use case for onboarding documents: Your customer Consultants can use this collateral to foster customer satisfaction, leading to an improved renewal rate.
 As the SMs address each phase of implementation, they can use a piece like this to cross-sell or upsell new customers on additional products or related services that would add more functionality to the solution.

 In the case of our appointment setting example, our collateral for this stage might highlight how adding another SDR could bring in more qualified appointments, or how utilizing our marketing services can provide more warm inbound leads for the SDR team to call on.